 5. Blow Out The Lines

 It’s time to blow out the lines.
 We caution you, though.
-If, after reading these instructions, you are unsure about doing this on your own, or you don’t have a good air compressor, please contact us to do it for you.
-If you don’t blow out your lines properly, you run the risk of cracking your pipes.
+If, after reading these instructions, you are unsure about doing this on your own, please contact us to do it for you.
+If you don’t blow out your lines properly, you can crack your pipes.

 - Turn your valves so that the skimmers and main drain are open.
 If you don’t have a main drain at the bottom of your pool, you only deal with one opening.